VP1147/tg/README.md

 >>>
 ```
 _Note: The function have to receive a integer (x) and return a float._
-To plot this *wonderful* senoid function function:
+To plot this *wonderful* sine wave function function:
 ```
 >>> tg.plot(Sin)
 ```